bleshik/aws-lambda-servlet/examples/simple/README.md

-For details about this example check out the article:
+For details about this example check out the articles:

 Plain Old Servlet Example: https://medium.com/@AlexeyBalchunas/make-any-java-web-app-serverless-786119ffdf83